-Top 6 Women In-Depth Podcasts for Binge and Emotional Eating.
+Binge and Emotional Eating: My Top 6 Women In-Depth Podcasts

-Are you using food to numb feelings, to sooth yourself or as a way of seeking connection with transpersonal qualities such as love?
+Are you binge or emotional eating?
+Using food to numb feelings, to sooth yourself or as a way of seeking connection with transpersonal qualities such as love?

 Then these Women In-Depth: Conversations About the Inner Lives of Women podcasts are for you!
 The whole series is a wonderfully rich, depth exploration into the feminine psyche.